-Click to assign an Owner for the alert.
+Click to suppress the alert.
 This option is only visible when logged in as one of the following roles: event, full, admin, super.
 This option is disabled when you select a gray row.
-For details, see Configure User and Role Own
+For details, see Configure User and Role Management.
+Suppress

-Management.